usethesource/rascal-website/docs/Rascal/Declarations/Function/index.md

 int: 2
 ```

-In combination with an [Algebraic Data Type](../../../Rascal/Declarations/AlgebraicDataType/index.md), which defines `default` functions implicitly for every alternative,
+In combination with an [./Algebraic Data Type](../../../Rascal/Declarations/AlgebraicDataType/index.md), which defines `default` functions implicitly for every alternative,
 we can define canonicalization functions.
 The same holds for [Syntax Definition](../../../Rascal/Declarations/SyntaxDefinition/index.md)s, see [Action](../../../Rascal/Declarations/SyntaxDefinition/Action/index.md)s.

 This definition implies a default function for t(), f() and neg(B):